 Spirulina has clearly demonstrated its ability to boost the immune system, warding off viruses and bad bacterial overgrowth.

 It turns out this ability may be so potent that it can even help prevent cancer.
 One study found that spirulina-treated pancreatic cells significantly decreased the spread of human pancreatic cancer cells in vitro (12).
-It also stated that this effect was dose dependent, meaning more could definitely mean better in terms of effects.
+It also stated that this effect was dose dependent, meaning more could definitely mean better in terms of effects. [tweet_quote] Supplementing with spirulina can help your body fight HIV, cancer and other viruses.[/tweet_quote]

 In addition, researchers have also found that HIV patients supplementing with spirulina experienced a significant increase in a form of white blood cells that fight infection.
 They also found that the spirulina essentially caused the immune system to stabilize rather than continue to degrade, as is commonly seen in HIV.
 Remarkably, longer-term supplementation over a 13-month period caused a lowering of the HIV viral load (13)!